-I know the only thing you think about LinkedIn as a student is getting a job, some of you even see as just a social network like Facebook but that’s not all about it.
+I know the only thing you think about LinkedIn as a student is getting a job, others see it as just another social network like Facebook but that’s not all about it.

 Unlike other social media platforms, LinkedIn has grown to be that platform that has the top professionals in various fields connecting with each other.